frederic-perez/AmE-dictionary/data/dictionary.md

 __singletree__ _Singletree plow._
 __sinistrality__ Left-handedness.
 __sinkhole__ _n_ :two::hammer:
-__Sino-Japanese vocabulary__ That portion of the Japanese vocabulary that is of Chinese origin or makes use of morphemes of Chinese origin (similar to the use of Latin/Greek in English).
+__Sino-Japanese vocabulary__ _n_ That portion of the Japanese vocabulary that is of Chinese origin or makes use of morphemes of Chinese origin (similar to the use of Latin/Greek in English).
 __sinter__ _v_
 __siphon off__ _v_ _They were siphoning off readers._
 __siphon__ _v_ :three::hammer: (siphoned, siphoning) _It is fairly easy to syphon profits._
 __sire<sup>1</sup>__ _n_
 __sire<sup>2</sup>__ _v_ :three::hammer: (sired) _Another colt sired by him._
 __Sisyphean__ _adj_ :two: Actually or seemingly endless and futile. _A Sisyphean battle against the dust._
-__sit in__ _I’m sitting in for Ira Glass._
+__sit in for (one)__ _idiom_ To act as a temporary substitute for one, especially in a meeting or discussion-based activity. _It was decided that I would sit in for the boss at the board meeting._ _I’m sitting in for Ira Glass._ _This is Alan James sitting in for Suzy Williams on the mid-morning show._
 __sit on__ _idiom_ (sit on it) To take no action on. _I sent the boss my proposal three weeks ago and he’s been just sitting on it._
 __sit__ _v_ _Stop sitting on the bull._
 __sit-down__ _n_ _Johnny Carp says he wants another sit-down._